-The Tempo section specifies the tempo to use.
-Current uses the current tempo, this option can only be selected if the song contains at least one MIDI track.
-Using the BPM option you can specify a new tempo.
+The Tempo section specifies the tempo to use:

+- Current uses the current tempo, this option can only be selected if the song contains at least one MIDI track. - Using the BPM option you can specify a new tempo.
 You can click a new tempo in the Tap tempo box.
-Alternatively you can play the tempo on the space bar.
+Alternatively you can play the tempo on the space bar. - Extract from track: You can record a guide track and extract the tempo from it.
+See Extracting tempo from a track.